tobiasdigital/blueprints-learn.en/help/blueprints/data-ingestion/ingestion.md

 Data Preparation and Ingestion Blueprint encompasses all the methods by which data can be prepared and ingested into Adobe Experience Platform.

-Data preparation includes the mapping source data to Experience Data Model (XDM) schema.
+Data preparation includes the mapping of source data to Experience Data Model (XDM) schema.
 It also includes performing transformations on data, including date formatting, field splitting/concatenation/conversions, and joining/merging/re-keying of records.
 Data preparation helps unify customer data to provide aggregated/filtered analysis, including reporting or preparing data for customer profile assembly/data science/activation.

 ## Architecture